colpal/actions-pr-comment/README.md

   - `<!-- comment-id: my-check -->` (for identifying the comment)
   - `<!-- conclusion: success -->` (for tracking status and visibility)

+## Comment-Id
+The `comment-id` input is a unique identifier for the comment.
+It is an hidden identifier that is placed at the beginning of the comment body.
+It is used to identify the comment in the pull request and to track its visibility.
+When updating or hiding future comments, the action will look for a comment with the same `comment-id` and update it accordingly.

+Furthermore, it allows the same user (typically `github-actions[bot]`) to leave multiple comments at the same time without conflicting with each other.
+It serves as another identifier to distinguish between different comments.
+With this, this action can be apart of multiple workflows that leave comments on the same pull request, and not conflict with each other's update methods and contents.

 ## Conclusion
 The `conclusion` input is a hidden identifier that tracks the status of the current run.
 It works with [`sync-conclusion`](#sync-conclusion) to control comment visibility.
 Use `steps.<step_id>.outcome` for this value.
 Possible values and their effects: